 As you can see, STRs show up all over Austin.
 STR supply (and presumably demand) exists anywhere within a 1-hour drive of downtown and even into the outskirts of Austin.
-You can view an interactive of this map here.

 STRs play a critical role in supporting Austin’s festival economy.
-Without them, the economic impact of events like SXSW and many others would surely shrink.
+Without them, the economic impact of events like SXSW and many others would inevitably shrink.
 It’s up to Austin’s local government and its people to find a way to take advantage of this new economic force to help the city grow.